loplxl/GD-Low-Linux-Latency/README.md

 However, if you are not on one, then this might potentially make a noticeable difference in system performance, stability, responsiveness and latency.<br>
 Some gaming focused custom kernels include CachyOS, Xanmod, Liquorix and Zen.<br>

-<h2 align="center">NTSYNC</h2>
-The NTSYNC driver is another compatibility layer between Windows and Linux, meant to mimic the Windows NTSYNC driver.<br>
-It can be added as a kernel module, kernels like CachyOS' kernel will have NTSYNC by default, though you will have to check, there is a documented issue in the Environment Varibles section (5) that is noteworthy.<br>

 <h1 align="center">3.
 Proton</h1>
 Similar to using a custom kernel, using a custom Proton build such as Proton-GE or CachyOS's Proton will provide you better performance all around and allow the usage of some environment variables such as PROTON_ENABLE_WAYLAND to avoid XWayland if you're on Wayland.<br>